CeliaRipple/CeliaRipple.github.io/Twitterlab.md

 [Full R code](twitterForLab2.r)

 First we uploaded the two collections of tweets into a PostGIS database using te "UPLOAD RESULTS TO POSTGIS DATABASE" section from the R code above.
 We also used the "SPATIAL ANALYSIS" section to download the county level geographic data using the Census API.
-Once everything was downloaded into the PostGIS database we used [Full SQL code](lab10notes.sql)
+Once everything was downloaded into the PostGIS database we used the SQl code here:
+[Full SQL code](lab10notes.sql)
+to run though the next set of steps:

+First,